What to do when your van is due for collection

 - Any radio code cards, SDs, CDs or DVDs for satellite navigation.
 Please ensure that any personal information, such as your home address has been deleted from the sat nav system prior to collection

+Please also ensure that you remove any personal effects from the vehicle, including any unrelated keys on the key fob.
 On the day of collection, the collection agent will check over the van and record its condition and mileage on a Vehicle Condition Form which you will be asked to check and sign.